-The GVRP Port Setting/Status screens in Figure 4-5-15 & Figure 4-5-16 appear.
+The GVRP Port Setting/Status screens in Figure 4-5-15 and Figure 4-5-16 appear.

-Port settings Port Select GVRP Enabled Registration Mode Vian Creation Select Ports ⊙Enabled ○Disabled Normal ⊙Enabled ○Disabled Аррју
+Port settings Port Select GVRP Enabled Registration Mode Vian Creation Select Ports 🔹 ⊙Enabled ○Disabled Normal ⊙Enabled ○Disabled Арріу

-Figure 4-5-15 GVRP Global Setting Page Screenshot
+Figure 4-5-15: GVRP Global Setting Page Screenshot

-Object Description Port Select Select port from this drop-down list to assign protocol VLAN port GVRP Enabled Controls whether GVRP is enabled or disabled on port Registration Mode By default GVRP ports are in normal registration mode.
+Object Description Port Select Select port for this drop-down list to assign protocol VLAN port.
+GVRP Enabled Controls whether GVRP is enabled or disabled on port.
+Registration Mode By default GVRP ports are in normal registration mode.
 These ports use GVRP join messages from neighboring switches to prune the VLANs running across the 802.1Q trunk link.
 If the device on the other side is not capable of sending GVRP messages, or if you do not want to allow the switch to prune any of the VLANs, use the fixed mode.
 Fixed mode ports will forward for all VLANs that exist in the switch database.
 Ports in forbidden mode forward only for VLAN 1.
 VLAN Creation GVRP can dynamically create VLANs on switches for trunking purposes.
 By enabling GVRP dynamic VLAN creation, a switch will add VLANs to its database when it receives GVRP join messages about VLANs it does not have.

 Port En able State Registration Mode Vlan Creation State

 GE1 Disabled Normal Enabled

 GE2 Disabled Normal Enabled

 GE3 Disabled Normal Enabled

+GE4 Disabled Normal Enabled

-LAG7 Disabled Normal Enabled LAG8 Disabled Normal Enabled
+Enabled Normai Disabled LAG7 LAG8 Disabled Normal Enabled Enabled Normal Disabled LAG8

-Figure 4-5-16 GVRP Port Status Page Screenshot
+Figure 4-5-16: GVRP Port Status Page Screenshot

-Object Description Port The switch port number of the logical port Enable Status Display the current GVRP port state Registration Mode Display the current registration mode VLAN Creation Status Display the current VLAN creation status
+Object Description Port The switch port number of the logical port.
+Enable Status Displays the current GVRP port state.
+Registration Mode Displays the current registration mode.
+VLAN Creation Status Displays the current VLAN creation status.